 2 Literature Review

-2.1 General Crime
+2.1 Violent Crime and Overdoses

 With the Department of Justice estimating that more than 50% of violent crimes go unreported (Kollar et al., 2018), the burden to capture or model the missing data falls on the field of crime science.
 Nationwide, the FBI crime report shows a flattening in total violent crimes in 2019 back to 2015 numbers (Violent Crime, 2019).
 While we can’t glean any metrics about current crime statistics, we can see that there were 366.7 per 100,000 people in 2019.
 When comparing this to our city of interest, Las Vegas, we see a 143% increase in violent crimes per 100,000 people.
 Additionally, the CDC estimates that more than 109,000 people died in 2022 due to drug overdose (Tanz et al., 2024).
 Nearly 70% of those deaths were associated with synthetic drugs like fentanyl.

-The combined crime rate in Las Vegas and rising drug use is a recipe for desaster if we are to believe the findings of Turanovic and Pratt (2013).
+The combined crime rate in Las Vegas and rising drug use is a recipe for disaster if we are to believe the findings of Turanovic and Pratt (2013).
 They showed that victims with low self-control are more likely to use drugs and alcohol post-victimization.
 Furthermore, victimis who use drugs and alcohol post-victimization are more likely to become perpetrators of violence.
-This phenomenon is seen across literature.
-While it is unclear if the overlap between victims and victimizers is causal in nature or corrleated to some underlying trait like low self-control, it is clear that victims are more likely to victimize (Averdijk et al., 2016).
+This phenomenon is seen across literature (Cite).
+While it is unclear if the overlap between victims and victimizers is causal in nature or correlated to some underlying trait like low self-control, it is clear that victims are more likely to victimize (Averdijk et al., 2016).
 Averdijk et al. (2016) posit that victims undergo a shift in their cost benefit analysis that skews their perception to the benefits of performing violent crime and away from the costs.

-One of the primary tools in the belt of law enforcement to combat crime is through hotspot policying (HSP).
-Generally speaking, Braga and Wisburd (2022) showed a statistically signicaint reduction in crime in areas that received HSP.
-Addittionally, they showed that the adjacent areas did not show a statistically significant increase in crime.
-It is reasonable to assume an overall reduction in crime rather than a shift in its spatial attritbute.
-More specifically to Las Vegas, Corsaro et al. (2023) showed statistically signicant reductions in calls for service of violent incidents and overall calls for service in areas that recieved HSP.
-Particularly imporant to the findings was that even areas with higher than normal policing, also saw statistically signficant decreases.
+One of the primary tools in the belt of law enforcement to combat crime is through hotspot policing (HSP).
+Generally speaking, Braga and Wisburd (2022) showed a statistically significant reduction in crime in areas that received HSP.
+Additionally, they showed that the adjacent areas did not show a statistically significant increase in crime.
+It is reasonable to assume an overall reduction in crime rather than a shift in its spatial attribute.
+More specifically to Las Vegas, Corsaro et al. (2023) showed statistically significant reductions in calls for service of violent incidents and overall calls for service in areas that received HSP.
+Particularly important to the findings was that even areas with higher-than-normal policing, also saw statistically significant decreases.
 This indicates no evidence of an observed cap to the effectiveness of HSP.

 2.3 Cardiff Model